pelsql/YourSqlDba/docs/diagnostics.md

 This page also covers Database Mail diagnostics when reports are not delivered and SQL Server wait-statistics tools for performance investigations.

-Use these tools to answer three different questions:

-- What did a maintenance job execute, and where did it fail?
-- Why were YourSqlDba email reports or alerts not delivered?
-- Which SQL Server waits accumulated during a measured workload?

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

 ## Databases taken offline by YourSqlDba

 {: .warning }